mirosimo/CARS_THYMELEAF/README.md

 + -detail - view where is displayed detail for particular entity
 + -update - view for updating entity

-Is still in progrss so source code is changing every two, three days.
+Is still in progress so source code is changing every two, three days.